RedHatOfficial/rhelai-dev-preview/README.md

 For the best experience using the RHEL AI developer preview period, we have included a pruned taxonomy tree inside the InstructLab container.
-This will allow for validating training to complete in a reasonable timeframe on a single server.
+This will allow for validating training to complete in a reasonable time frame on a single server.

 - Add your knowledge and skills to this version of the taxonomy.
 We recommend you add no more than 5 additions to the taxonomy tree to keep the resource requirements reasonable.